Miinjiin/Data_Mining/Exercise 3/ECO-395M-exercise-3.md

     ## Distribution not specified, assuming gaussian ...

 We then drew a variable importance plot of random forest model.
-The plot shows that City\_Market\_Rent, Size, and age contribute the most to our prediction.
+This plot list the variables included in the random forest model in order of ‘importance’ to the model.
+As you can see, City Market rent contributes to the random forest model the most and so on.

 ![](ECO-395M-exercise-3_files/figure-markdown_strict/problem%203.8-1.png)

-1. Conclusion
+#### Conclusion

 We fit linear models, tree models, random forests models and boosted random forests models.
 As we develop more sophisticated models, we find